dcunited001/dcunited001.github.io/_drafts/metanomics-intro.md

         actions you take matter.  the fate of your health is not predetermined.

 - [Cytochrome]()
 - [Buproprion](https://en.wikipedia.org/wiki/Bupropion)

+- how should the methodologies of science be expanded to pick up on the data that would indicate the need for this theory?
+  - expanding a genetic map to a map that includes methylation data
+  - collecting the dna-methylation data
+    - attaching tissue network address data to dna-methylation
+      - and especially its variation
+  - faster algorithms for genomic processing
+    - more efficient data storage/collection

+explain spatially distributed state at a high level
+- hierarchically distributed state
+- physical distribution of cells imparts some higher order hierarchical distribution of state (than just cellular)
+  - e.g. groupings of cell types, blood brain barrier
+- physical channels as mediation of state
+  - veins/lymph system in an optimal state, will provide some optimal opportunity for exchange of state between tissues
+  - ventricular system in the brain (need to look into details here)

+### Probabilistic Programming for Computers

+- what is probabilistic programming
+  - explain PP languages that are being explored
+  - and why the research is being done (promising for machine learning & ai)
+- explain what makes something a program
+  - trees/loops
+  - explain how it's hard for people to see how a set of probabilities
+    - can lead to something with behaviors like a program
+    - powersets of interactions, etc, etc
+  - cells can even use metaprogramming
+- list current models for biological behavior that this model -circumscribes

+- what's the difference between current models and this paradigm for genetic behavior?
+  - this model not only explains how genetics works in the nucleus, which directs operations of the cell
+    - but also explains cytoplasmic interactions and cytoplasmic-nuclear interactions
+      - that is, spatially distributed state extends beyond the nucleus
+    - it also can help explain inter-cellular interactions
+      - caused by chemical messengers (hormones & proteins)
+      - or caused by more global change in state (pH, hydration)
+      - or caused by more local change in state (changes across specific organs)
+    - it can also explain inter-chromosome behaviors
+  - current models seem limited to describing interactions between related genes
+    - they don't describe how different chromosomes interact
+    - they are overly simplistic in describing how protein products of genes interact
+    - describing how controlling spaces within the cell and nucleus
+      - are totally out of scope for current models
+  - the probabilistic programming paradigm for genetic behavior is more complete
+    - this makes it more complicated, but also simpler at the same time
+    - basically, for each gene, protein, nucleoulus, transcriptome, cell, group of cells, organ, body, etc
+      - there are a sets of functions that can be executed, each with a probability
+        - executing the function changes the local state, which in the case of genetics is spatially distributed
+    - looking at the complete picture while resolving the most minute details and interactions
+      - is probably impossible, as you have to consider powersets of interactions and behaviors
+    - but it should be possible to describe some behaviors and tendancies that could not be explained before

+mapping out tissue networks in the body
+- various kinds of "addressing" systems for communication between cell networks.

+- cover introduction to ideas in general

+- abstract idea of a maximum of addressable behaviors that is 'conveniently-accessible' enough in some way, forming a maximum in programmable genetic behavior
+  - because the space can't manage the information complexity without causing problems in it's dependable executablility
+- giving way to a need for multi-karyotic cells
+- lead into brief discussion on how this limit is another form of a mathematical limit imposed on computers as well
+  - that is a maximum per-node limit for transformations or extensibility
+  - imposing various computational maximum for behavior
+    - spatial limits (a computer any bigger would create a black hole)
+    - per-node mathematic limits
+    - network bottleneck/overhead limits
+  - this implies the existance of several hard limits for computation

+# Part: Two

+can transition from talking about tissue networks
+- viewing tissue networks at various levels of scale
+- behaviour determined by electrical fields
+  - by a genomic, biochemical homonculus
+  - a homonculus is your mental representation of your body,
+    - with respect to various other mental faculties, like tactile sense, motion or prioperception
+  - but there should be a genomic, biochemical homunculus which chemically drives the development of the nerves which drive electric impulses that determine tissue behaviors
+    - that is, there should be some imprint of this in the genome/epigenome

+## Spatially Distributed State

+- is there a good example from the epigenetics class?
+- explain what I mean by spatially distributed state
+- transciptomes and nucleolus
+  - use Process/Program & OS metaphors to describe these

+(re)-explain spatially distributed state at a high level
+- && hierarchically distributed state
+- && physical distribution of cells imparts some higher order hierarchical distribution of state (than just cellular)
+  - e.g. groupings of cell types, blood brain barrier
+- && physical channels as mediation of state
+  - && veins/lymph system in an optimal state, will provide some optimal opportunity for exchange of state between tissues
+  - && ventricular system in the brain (need to look into details here)

+part ??: metaprogramming
+- some cells modify their own genomes to augment behaviors
+  - genomic process for copy & pasted genes
+    - is there a genomic mechnanism for preventing bad writes?
+    - some writes would have almost no effect on genetic expression of critical factors
+    - some writes would be disastrous for that generation or the subsequent generation
+    - some writes would be disastrous for all subsequent generations of cells
+- or modify the available mRNA & their rates of transcription into protein products
+  - miRNA, piRNA?
+    - these ramp up or inhibit the available mRNA's that are to be produced into protein products

+establish the overall theme and tie each part back to how it reinforces this theme
+- genetics is a program where loops and trees of behavior can be predictably triggered
+  - so go through examples from epigenetics and explain how they reinforce/demostrate/utilize this idea

+how to structure this series of articles?

+article about predictive medicine and CYP450
+- this article might be a good start for probabilistic theory
+  - but how to measure this?
+  - explain why the expression of genetics has a much greater effect than the encoding of alleles in the genes, usually

+- hmmmmm, there was like one other example of probabilistic programming theory of metanomics
+  - neural fingerprints

+### Metanomics and Tissue Networks

+#### Diffusion Tensor Imaging and Tissue Maps

+metanomics and probabilistic programming
+- mapping out tissue networks in the human body using MRI (diffusion tensor imaging) + Yoga.
+  - need to be able to map various spaces together
+  - the yoga postures cause different blood flow patterns
+  - statistical resolution should allow us to map out tissues by looking at networks of small veins and arteries down to capillaries
+- this should revolutionize cancer treatments because you can tailor someone's treatment plan to target specific networks of tissues
+  - you can know that if you take out a set of tissue subnetworks, that you have taken out all of the branches leading to them
+  - if the cancer is confined to that area, then you can know that there's a much smaller chance of it coming back
+    - you have annihilated the tissue 'feeding' the cancer
+    - so therefore, there should be a much lower chance of it returning
+- this is like a "connectome" for probabilistic programming
+  - the connectome is the highest level of tissue interconnection, but is stratified itself, as it's a tree
+  - the brain has a connectome and this can be observed by using diffusion tensor imaging and some learning
+  - but the yoga in the methodology inserts some known level of variance into the system of veins/arteries for specific areas of the body
+  - those areas get more blood and open up
+    - the MRI images can be sewn together and with enough imaging
+    - then a highly accurate model of the connectome for the brain and other organs can be constructed

+---
+title: "Metanomics & Probabilistic Programming: Cytochrome P450"
+categories: blog
+tags: "genomics epigenetics"
+headline: ""
+author:
+  name: "David Conner"
+excerpt: ""
+---

 - probabilistic programming languages